 There’s so much that one can find and do on the Internet, but not all of it is appropriate for children to view or get indulged in.
 For this reason, you not only need to be aware of the potential dangers online but also communicate them to your kids in an effective manner, so they know what has to be avoided and how.

 Here are some of the most common online dangers for kids:

 1. Violent Content

 According to the National Crime Prevention Council, cyberbullying affects approximately half of American teens.
-This form of bullying or harassment is mostly done through social media and can result in tragic consequences for the victim, including low self-esteem, anxiety, depression, fear, and even suicide!
+This form of bullying or harassment is mostly done through social media.
+It can result in tragic consequences for the victim, including low self-esteem, anxiety, depression, fear, and even suicide!

 3. Identity Theft

-Cases of identity theft are becoming more common in the US, especially among kids as they have untouched credit records and tend to post a lot of personal information online.
-Identity thieves can use a minor’s Social Security Number to fraudulently apply for loans, obtain credit accounts, get government benefits, etc.
+Cases of identity theft are becoming more common in the U.S., especially among kids, as they have untouched credit records and tend to post a lot of personal information online.
+Identity thieves can use a minor’s Social Security Number to apply for loans fraudulently, obtain credit accounts, get government benefits, etc.

 Internet Safety for Kids

-So, you may be wondering “How to protect my children on the Internet?”
-Although keeping your kids safe online can be challenging as they’re exposed to a variety of dangers in the digital world, it isn’t entirely impossible and comes down to your understanding about the Internet and how your children use it.
+So, you may be wondering, “How to protect my children on the Internet?”
+Although keeping your kids safe online can be challenging as they’re exposed to a variety of dangers in the digital world, it isn’t entirely impossible.
+It comes down to your understanding of the Internet and how your children use it.

 Below are some Internet safety tips for kids that you can follow to ensure your children stay safe when they’re online: